Our Editors

 Katie Zdybel, Associate Editor

-Katie's first collection of short stories, titled Equipoise, was shortlisted for the 2018 HarperCollins – UBC Prize for Best New Fiction.
-She is the winner of a 2019 Canada Council for the Arts Award, the 2018 Peter Hinchcliffe Short Fiction Award, and was a nominee for the 2019 Journey Prize.
-Katie was the editorial assistant for Shambhala Sun and EAT Magazine, and has also edited several small publications and worked on PRISM International’s editorial board.
+Katie's first collection of short stories, titled Equipoise, was shortlisted for the 2018 HarperCollins | UBC Prize for Best New Fiction.
+She is the recipient of a 2019 and 2021 Canada Council for the Arts award, the Peter Hinchcliffe Short Fiction Award, the Carter V. Cooper Short Fiction award, and was publisher-nominated for a Journey Prize as well as two National Magazine Awards in fiction.
+Katie is an assistant editor at Narrative Magazine, and has worked on PRISM International’s editorial board.
 As a manuscript editor, she enjoys working with character, theme, and imagery.

 Contact Katie for a sample edit